- Climate Change

-Number of Legal or Regulatory Violations Related to Water Withdrawal and Wastewater
+Number of Legal or Regulatory Violations Related to Water Withdrawal and Water Discharge

-In the year ended March 31, 2018, the Marubeni Group was found to have one violation related to the amount of wastewater in Queensland, Australia, and was fined 12,190 Australian dollars by the Department of Environment and Heritage Protection.
+In the year ended March 31, 2018, the Marubeni Group was found to have one violation related to the amount of water discharge in Queensland, Australia, and was fined 12,190 Australian dollars by the Department of Environment and Heritage Protection.

 This infraction occurred when water in excess of the permissible amount was released into an adjacent river from a water storage dam on a site related to the Marubeni Group because of record downpours associated with a cyclone.